-Undergraduates interested in Environmental Sciences & Policy or Earth & Ocean Sciences are encouraged to perform independent research under the supervision or sponsorship of a faculty mentor.
-The independent study consists of one or more semesters of research culminating in a substantial paper or written report.
-Students receive course credit for their research by registering for an Independent Study course with a faculty mentor.
+Undergraduates interested in Environmental Sciences, Environmental Sciences & Policy, or Earth & Ocean Sciences are encouraged to perform independent research under the supervision of a faculty mentor.
+The research independent study consists of one or more semesters of research, each producing a written report of progress, and culminating in a substantial paper or written report appropriate for the chosen environmental discipline.

 - Independent study courses count toward the 34 course credits needed for graduation.

 - Both Independent Study and Research Independent Study courses count as a Small Group Learning Experience (SGLE).

 - Courses officially titled “Research Independent Study,” coded R, count toward the Research requirement.

 - One Independent Study or Research Independent Study course may be submitted toward the Writing in the Discipline (WID) requirement.
 Such ‘W’ designation may be appropriate for a second semester Research Independent Study credit.
 Information on that option and the form that must be submitted by student and advisor can be found here.
 Briefly, it entails several iterations of written parts or the whole paper or written report where the mentor helps the student’s writing towards the final version.

 Expectations of Independent Study and Independent Research Study.

 - The specific goals and expectations for each project are determined by the student and the faculty mentor.
 The independent research study represents a scholarly research experience that clearly addresses a specific question using methods appropriate for the field and contributes to the knowledge in the field.

 - At the beginning of the semester, student and mentor agree on a brief syllabus for the course, a schedule of regular meetings, a timeline of benchmarks or milestones throughout, and a final product.
 The grading scheme should also be included including the various milestones.